School Accident Claims Guide

 How Much Are School Accident Claims Worth?

 Below, we have included a table illustrating some potential general damages.
-These sums have been taken from a publication called the Judicial College Guidelines (JCG).
+These sums have been taken from the Judicial College Guidelines (JCG).

 InjuryDescriptionAmount

 Other sums can be included in compensation awarded in school accident claims.
 This part of your claim is intended to reimburse you for any losses that have occurred due to the injuries.
-These amounts are known as special damages.
+These amounts come under the special damages head of claim.

 For example, your child’s personal property may have been damaged due to the accident that caused the injuries.
-You could claim back the cost of replacing their clothes or belongings.
+You could claim back money you spent on replacing their clothes or belongings.

 Additionally, parents may have to take time off work to look after their injured child.
 It’s possible that the parent could make a claim for loss of earnings in this circumstance.

-For more information on how much your child’s claim could be worth, get in touch today.
+For more insight into how much your child’s claim could be worth, get in touch today.
 You could be connected with a solicitor from our panel if your claim is valid.

-School children sit at their desks and watch a teacher perform a lecture.
+School children sit at their desks and watch a teacher give a lesson.

 Start A No Win No Fee School Negligence Case